Lunar Series (British coin): Year of the Rabbit 2023

 The 2023 coin features the Rabbit.
 It was the last of the series to depict Queen Elizabeth II, who died in September 2022.
 The reverse design by Louie Maryon shows a rabbit and falling oak leaves, as well as the Chinese character for "rabbit" (兔).

 Year of the Dragon 2024

 The 2024 coin features the Dragon.
 It is the first of the series to depict King Charles III, who acceded to the throne in September 2022.
 The reverse design by William Webb shows a Chinese dragon flying over a forest, as well as the Traditional Chinese character for "dragon" (龍).

 Year of the Snake 2025

-The 2025 coin features the Snake and complete the 12-sign cycle of the Chinese zodiac.
+The 2025 coin features the Snake and completes the 12-sign cycle of the Chinese zodiac.
 Designed by Chris Costello, it shows a coiled adder on grass and the Chinese character 蛇 (shé) for "snake".
 The obverse features King Charles III.

+Year of the Horse 2026

+The 2026 coin features the Horse (Chinese 馬 mǎ).
+Designed by William Webb, it shows a thoroughbred racehorse and a stable.